|

 The Pembroke County Cricket Club have adopted the England and Wales Cricket Board Recreational Conduct Regulations.

-ENGLAND AND WALES CRICKET BOARD RECREATIONAL CONDUCT REGULATIONS
+ENGLAND AND WALES CRICKET BOARD RECREATIONAL CONDUCT REGULATIONS (Effective from 01/03/2026)

-(b) all Participants must comply with the disciplinary process set out in these Regulations in respect of any alleged breach of these Regulations by the Participant;
+(b) all Participants must comply with the disciplinary process set out in these Regulations;

-(e) all Relevant Cricket Organisations must provide the ECB with any details requested in relation to any disciplinary matters it has carried out in accordance with these Regulations.
+(e) all Relevant Cricket Leagues must provide the ECB with any details requested in relation to any disciplinary matters it has carried out in accordance with these Regulations.
+THE INDIVIDUAL OFFICER UNDER (D) ABOVE WILL BE THE HON.
+SECRETARY

 CONDUCT OBLIGATIONS